Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsection{Ablation study}

-\textbf{Effect of latent-space evaluator:} To investigate the role of the latent-space evaluator, we substitute it with a naive similarity function (i.e., \name{} w/o LE) for determining the validity of connections between latent embeddings.
+\textbf{RQ7:} \textit{How does each key component affect the performance of \name{}?} \textbf{Effect of latent-space evaluator:} To investigate the role of the latent-space evaluator, we substitute it with a naive similarity function (i.e., \name{} w/o LE) for determining the validity of connections between latent embeddings.
 The results (Beijing dataset) in Table~\ref{tab:ablation} show a decline in simulation quality, highlighting the evaluator’s critical role in ensuring coherent behavior generation.

 \textbf{Effect of decoder:} To evaluate the effectiveness of our lightweight decoder, we use the original LLM in Section~\ref{sec:llm_fine_tuning} to decode the reasoning chain (i.e., \name{} w/o LD) on Beijing dataset.
 As shown in the Table~\ref{tab:ablation}, although it achieves better quality on all metrics, it comes at a high computational cost.
 This shows that our lightweight decoder provides a balance between quality and efficiency.
 We also evaluate the role of the mobility law distillation (i.e., \name{} w/o MD).
 The results in Table~\ref{tab:ablation} reveal that removing mobility law constraints leads to a quality performance drop.